 As for the motorcycle ride itself, it was a 22-minute route completed under normal conditions.

 It’s not that scientists discovered what we’ve known all along (that motorcycle riding makes you feel good).
 It’s the degree to which they were able to prove this happens.
 Let’s take a look at three important findings:

 Stress — You know how a bike ride can help you shake off the day or free your mind from worries?
 That’s apparently because, according to this research, riding a motorcycle reduces stress hormones by 25%.
 That’s a quarter off your stress level, just by riding your motorcycle.

 Focus — Ever take a ride to “clear your head”?
 Well, congratulations, you’ve just taken a scientific approach to solving your problems.
 In this research, riding a motorcycle gave participants the same level of mental focus as a person who is experienced in meditation.
-You’re basically a Zen monk on two or three wheels.
+You’re basically a Zen monk on two wheels.

 Alertness — Clearly, you’ve got your head on a swivel when you ride.
 But there’s a sort of feedback loop that happens on a motorcycle when you’re riding with intention.
 You approach the activity with alertness, but over the course of your ride, the very act of riding enhances your alertness, too.
 These researchers likened the level of alertness you gain from riding a motorcycle to drinking a cup of stiff coffee.
 Better yet, motorcycle riding won’t give you the jitters.

 So there it is: Science has spoken.
 Riding your motorcycle lowers your stress, increases your focus and helps you gain additional alertness.
 But let’s not forget the one thing we don’t need a bunch of researchers to tell us: at its core, motorcycle riding is the most exhilarating fun you can find anywhere.
 And every time you ride, it gives you more data to back that up.

 Take our quiz to find the right motorcycle type for you.